Shrey-Pokhriyal/Shrey-Pokhriyal/README.md

 ## Hey! 👋
 I'm Shrey, a web developer from India.

--currently exploring Web Devolepment
+-Currently exploring Web Devolepment

-## Skills
-- JavaScript, Node.js
-- Express
-- 👁️ CSS
-- 💽 MongoDB
+-open to open source contribution
+-Learning Data structures and Algorithms

 ## 🚀 Languages and Tools: